Frederick Pontius, Ph.D.

 Church Membership & Activities

 Community Service & Involvement

 Peer Reviewer for Journal of Environmental Management, 2007 to 2010.

 Peer Reviewer for Journal of the American Water Works Association, 1985 to 2010.

-Peer Reviewer for Arabian Journal for Science and Engineering, 2009 to present.
+Peer Reviewer for Arabian Journal for Science and Engineering, 2009.

 Peer Reviewer.
 U.S. Environmental Protection Agency.
 Office of Research and Development.
 Arsenic Research Projects, 2003, 2004.

 Peer Reviewer.
 Draft report on Classifying Drinking Water Contaminants for Regulatory Consideration.
 National Research Council Committee on Drinking Water Contaminants.
 January 2001.